auqcauqc/project/README.md

 ### Checking input (level 2)

-A settings file must be provided as the first argument to the script.
-If it isn't, the script exits after printing usage of the script.
-If the file doesn't exist, it is created.
-Problems with settings or commands causes error messages to be printed and status set to `1`.
-Exceptions that cannot be handled when creating/opening/writing to the file causes the script to exit with status `2` along with an error message.

-Commands and their arguments are either read interactively in a loop or provided as arguments to the script.
-The command and arguments are first split apart with `command, args = line.split(maxsplit=1)`, so that everything after the command is an argument.
-If there is `ValueError`, it means there isn't an argument.
-Whether the command exists is also checked.
+Whether the command exists is checked.
+If the command is not found in the dictionary, it doesn't exist.
+The command and arguments are first split apart with `command, args = line.split(maxsplit=1)`. `maxsplit=1` make sures that everything after the command are arguments.
+If there is `ValueError`, there isn't an argument.
 If there isn't an argument, the command's corresponding function is called directly.
-If there is, try to pass the arguments to the command's corresponding function with `command_info["func"](*args.split(maxsplit=command_args_count - 1))`, so that every word is passed as an argument, and the last argument stores all the remaining words.
-If there is `ValueError`, then there is an incorrect number of arguments.
+If there is, try to pass the arguments to the command's corresponding function with `*args.split(maxsplit=command_args_count - 1)`, so that every word is passed as an argument, and the last argument stores all the remaining words.
+If there is `ValueError`, then there are too few arguments.

-When reading or modifying settings, lines are read from the settings file with a loop.
-Try to match each line with regular expression `^\w+=.*` to make sure the the line is a correctly formatted setting.
+When reading or modifying settings, try to match lines with the regular expression `^\w+=.*` to make sure the the line is a correctly formatted setting.

 ### Resource management (level 3)